BarneyBuffet/docker-bitcoin-core/docs/index.md

 ## Using this image

 Given the current (Sep 2021) size of the blockchain (~450Gb) it is best if this image is run with persistent [volumes](https://docs.docker.com/engine/reference/commandline/volume_create/).
-For most people this will be docker volume binded to you local machine storage.
+For most people this will be docker volume that you bind to you local machine storage.

 To run a detached docker container with no env settings enter the below command.